How to Write an Engineering Essay: Tips for STEM Students

 The Best Academic Databases for Engineering Research

 - Scopus — Elsevier’s broad STEM database covering engineering, physics, chemistry, and life sciences.
-Excellent for cross-disciplinary engineering topics and citation tracking.
+Excellent for cross-disciplinary topics and citation tracking.

 - Web of Science — Highly curated and widely respected.
 Strong citation metrics help you identify the most influential papers in a field.

 - ASME Digital Collection — Essential for mechanical engineering, manufacturing, and heat transfer topics.
-Covers all ASME journals and conference proceedings.

 - ASCE Library — The primary database for civil, structural, environmental, and geotechnical engineering literature.